indiv0/bronco/README.md

 ## Implementation Details

-This module has several significant from the Branca specification.
+This module has several significant changes from the Branca specification.

 First, the binary token is encoded as a string using [Base64 (URL-safe variant)][Base64], not Base62.